wp-plugins/mywebtonet-performancestats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin you can "dyno tests" the CPU performance of your PHP webserver and MySQL database backend server.
+With this plugin you can "dyno tests" the performance of your PHP webserver and MySQL database backend server.

 == Description ==

-You can easily determine the CPU performance allocated for your PHP web and MySQL backend servers with this plugin.
-The plugin does various calculations and string manipulations on your PHP webserver + some simple CPU tests on your MySQL backend server.
-Furthermore a sequence of MySQL inserts,selects,updates and deletes are performed in a seperate table (we do not use your WordPress tables for this).
-After the test has run, the result will be displayed for you to evaluate.
-Typical results for this test is 0.05-0.25 seconds if a MySQL socket connection is used.
-We use dedicated servers in our own setup and that requires a network connection, which is a bit slower, therefore the data provided for our servers are a bit slower.
+Run the performance test on your server, and see the computer power allocated for your PHP web and MySQL backend servers.

+This plugin does various calculations and string manipulations on your PHP webserver and some CPU tests on your MySQL backend server.
+To further test the MySQL server, a sequence  of MySQL inserts, selects, updates and deletes are performed in a seperate custom database table (we do not use your WordPress tables for this) are performed as well.

+After the tests has run, the results will be displayed for you to evaluate.
+Typical results for the MySQL query test is 0.05-0.25 seconds if a MySQL socket connection is used.
+Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as TCP/IP connection is made instead.

 Generally speaking, the faster this plugin runs, the faster your website will run.

 There are many factors that will determine how fast your website will run.
-This plugin does not test e.g. for how many hits a second your provider allows to your web, filesystem performance is not tested either.
+This plugin does not test for how many hits a second your provider allows to your website filesystem performance is not tested either.
 Use it as a performance test on how fast a CPU your provider has allocated to your webserver and your MySQL database backend.

 Share with your friends, let's start a competition and see who is the fastests :-)